-If you have made a provision in your Will for Eton but did not receive an invitation to the 11 June event, please contact the Development Office at firstname.lastname@example.org or phone 01753 671340 so that you may be added to the membership.
+If you have made a provision in your Will for Eton and are a member of the Henry VI Society, invitations will be sent to you early Autumn.
+We are always keen to talk to you about the Henry VI Society, please contact the Development Office at email@example.com or phone 01753 671340 so that you may be added to the membership.

 Leaving a Legacy